 There are three reasons home buyers think waiting is going to help.

 The market will turn around and prices will drop

-Let me address the market turn around first.
+Let me address the market turnaround first.
 While yes real estate markets go up and down, I don’t think we will see a catastrophic crash causing prices to drop drastically.
-What I think we will see is the market will become more balanced and homes will only appreciate slightly every year.
-But still prices will rise at a far more moderate rate.
+We will see that the market will become more balanced and homes will only appreciate slightly every year.
+But still, prices will rise at a far more moderate rate.

 Waiting for the market to turn around and prices to fall is called market timing.
 And market timing is not an easy thing to do and rarely works out well for anyone.

 They will save more money so they can buy what they want or they will wait till something better comes along